To apply for Financial Aid, students must complete one of two Financial Aid Applications.

 - Complete a new FAFSA or Dream Application each academic year

 - Complete your application by March 2.
 If you miss this deadline, you may miss out on free money!

 - Remember to list UC Santa Barbara’s school code 001320

 - Scholarships: The University awards a limited amount of scholarships to students each year.
 There is no additional application requirement for these scholarships.
 However, a student may also pursue other scholarships which have their own specific application requirements.
 For more information, visit Scholarships

 - Cal Grant: The Cal Grant, a grant awarded to California residents, has additional application requirements beyond the FAFSA or Dream Application.
 Refer to the Types of Aid - Cal Grant for more information

 After Filing Your Application

-- Approximately 1-2 weeks after you complete the FAFSA or Dream Application, you will receive your Student Aid Report (SAR).
+- Approximately one week after you complete the FAFSA or Dream Application, you will receive your Student Aid Report (SAR).
 Carefully review your status and follow the instructions if you need to make any corrections.
 Our office will receive your information as long as UC Santa Barbara is listed in the School Selection section

 - All students will be sent a U-Mail informing them to check the status of their Financial Aid application in My Aid Status